 It’s a hard question but most of the students in my class seem to identify with this idea and agree that it is challenging to slow down with the cultural pressures and go-getter mentality.
 I know I “create” more work for myself sometimes and this realization is part of better stress management.

-We don’t have control over many things right now, but we can work to manage stress more effectively.
+We don’t have control over everything in our lives, but we can work to manage stress more effectively.